jwittkoski/blank_check/README.md

 * Make sure `jp2a` and `ffmpeg` are installed on your system
 * Download `blank_check`
 * Make it executable (`chmod 644 blank_check`)
-* Edit the three items in the Configuration section at the top of the script for your installation
+* Edit the three items in the Configuration section at the top of the script for your installation.
+You will need to:
+ * Update the space separated list of video devices to match the ones on your system
+ * Choose to log to the console or syslog
+ * Supply a command that will send the power on command to an STB in your environment.
+The video device is passed as the first argument to this command and can be used by the script to determine which device needs to be powered on.
 * Add to cron to check periodically